burakai/dedibot/README.md

     pip install -r requirements.txt
     ```

-3. Create a `.env` file in the root directory of your project and add your OpenAI API key:
+3. `.env` file in the root directory of your project will be created automatically by the script in the new version:
     ```
+    ...
     OPENAI_API_KEY="your-openai-api-key"
+    ...
     ```

 ## Usage